yejoon-lee/kr3_rationale/README.md

 > *...we believe ***strictly faithful interpretation is a 'unicorn'*** which will likely never be found.*
 [Jacovi and Golberg, 2020](https://www.semanticscholar.org/paper/Towards-Faithfully-Interpretable-NLP-Systems%3A-How-Jacovi-Goldberg/579476d19566efc842929ea6bdd18ab760c8cfa2)

 This is where *rationale extraction* comes in.
-Instead of attributing the model's decision to a certain part of the input, this framework extracts the important part of the input and use it as the *only* input to the prediction model.
-In this way, no matter how complex the prediction model is, we can gurantee that the extracted input is fully faithful to the model's prediction.
+Instead of attributing the model's decision to a certain part of the input, this framework **extracts** the important part of the input and feed it as the **only** input to the prediction model.
+In this way, no matter how complex the prediction model is, we can guarantee that the extracted input is **fully faithful** to the model's prediction.
+Hence, this framework is known to be *faithful-by-construction* ([Jain et al., 2020](https://www.semanticscholar.org/paper/Learning-to-Faithfully-Rationalize-by-Construction-Jain-Wiegreffe/922e6e3bafe38a712597c05d3a907bd10763b427?sort=is-influential)).

 ### 🔦 Rational Extraction

 Extracting the rationale, which is essentially assigning a binary mask to every input token, is non-differentiable.
-To tackle this problem, reinforcement learning was initially proposed
+To tackle this problem, using reinforcement learning was initially proposed
 ([Lei et al., 2016](https://www.semanticscholar.org/paper/Rationalizing-Neural-Predictions-Lei-Barzilay/467d5d8fc766e73bfd3e9415f75479823f92c2f7)), while more recent works employed reparameterization ([Bastings et al., 2019](https://www.semanticscholar.org/paper/Interpretable-Neural-Predictions-with-Binary-Bastings-Aziz/8c5465eb110d0cab951ca6858a0d51ae759d2f9c); [Paranjape et al., 2020](https://www.semanticscholar.org/paper/An-Information-Bottleneck-Approach-for-Controlling-Paranjape-Joshi/c9aeb7e31b16b7273a80ae748b3ff48105928147#references)).
 Another work has bypassed this problem by decoupling the extraction and prediction, achieving a competitive performance with an ease of use ([Jain et al., 2020](https://www.semanticscholar.org/paper/Learning-to-Faithfully-Rationalize-by-Construction-Jain-Wiegreffe/922e6e3bafe38a712597c05d3a907bd10763b427?sort=is-influential)).